Babiana grandiflora

-Babiana grandiflora is a perennial plant of 8-14 cm high that emerges at the start of every growing season from an underground corm.
+Babiana grandiflora is a species of flowering plant in the family Iridaceae.
+It is a perennial plant of 8-14 cm high that emerges at the start of every growing season from an underground corm.
 It has pleated sideways flattened leaves.
 It can be distinguished from other species of bobbejaantjie mainly by its very large, mirror-symmetric deep to pale bluish flowers near the ground.
 It also has very short filaments crowded near the dorsal tepal, resulting in the anthers being largely hidden within the floral cup of the funnel-shaped perianth.
 The perianth is entirely filled by the style in the bottom half of the tube.
 The flowers have a strong acrid-spicy, violet-like scent.
 Babiana grandiflora is native to the coastal plains of Namaqualand, South Africa.
 The continued survival of this species is considered being of least-concern.